-Djinda Service is the name for the Perth Aboriginal Family Violence Prevention Legal Service.
-Djinda is a Noongar word meaning ‘star’.
-The stars represent us as women who guide our families, shine brightly, survive against the odds and are strong in our determination to keep our families safe.
+‘Djinda’ is a Noongar word meaning ‘star’.
+The stars represent women who guide their families, shine brightly, survive against the odds and are strong in their determination to keep their families safe.

 How we can help you

-- Identifying and responding to family violence
+- identifying and responding to family violence;

-- Criminal Injuries Compensation – where it relates to family violence or sexual assault
+- criminal injuries compensation (where it relates to family violence or sexual assault).

 Djinda Service is funded by the Western Australian Attorney General’s Department.